QuicKeys 4 for Mac OS X Frequently Asked Questions

 Q. Why do QuicKeys Shortcuts that are assigned Day & Time triggers not execute?

-A. Shortcuts that are set up as timed events will not execute when the computer is asleep.
+will not execute when the computer is asleep.
 In QuicKeys 4 you can set your Day & Time triggers to wake the computer.

 Q. What is the "Q" in the menu bar and how do I make it go away?